 The interim condensed consolidated financial statements have been prepared by the Company, pursuant to the rules and regulations of the SEC and are unaudited.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with US GAAP have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures contained herein comply with the requirements of Section 13(a) of the Securities Exchange Act of 1934, as amended (the Exchange Act) and are adequate to make the information presented not misleading.
 The interim condensed consolidated financial statements reflect all adjustments (consisting of normal recurring adjustments) which are, in the opinion of management, necessary for a fair presentation of the Condensed Consolidated Balance Sheets, Condensed Consolidated Statements of Comprehensive Loss, Condensed Consolidated Statements of Stockholders Equity, Condensed Consolidated Statement of Redeemable Convertible Preferred Stock and Stockholders' Deficit, and the Condensed Consolidated Statements of Cash Flows for the interim periods presented.
-These interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes included in our 2023 Annual Report on Form 10-K filed with the Securities Exchange Commission on March 30, 2023, are not necessarily indicative of the results to be anticipated for the entire year ending January 31, 2024, or thereafter.
+These interim condensed consolidated financial statements and related notes included in our 2023 Annual Report on Form 10-K filed with the Securities Exchange Commission on March 30, 2023.
+The Condensed Consolidated Statements of Comprehensive Loss for the Successor's three and six months ended July 31, 2023, are not necessarily indicative of the results to be anticipated for the entire year ending January 31, 2024, or thereafter.
 All financial information as of and for the Predecessor's three and six months ended July 31, 2022, referenced in the notes to the condensed consolidated financial statements is unaudited.